Concordium/concordium-update-proposals/source/CIS/cis-0.rst

 .. note::

-   The result of "Standard is supported by using some contract address" can be used to add support of smart contract standards in another smart contract.
+   The result of "Standard is supported by using some contract address" can be used to add support for smart contract standards in another smart contract.
    This could be to split up logic or to later add support for a new standard.

 Parameter